 Like magnesium, potassium powers your nervous system as an electrolyte.
 Potassium is also crucial for maintaining the distribution of water in your body.
 This is called maintaining fluid balance, and it’s the goal of healthy hydration.

-Another consequence of low potassium intake?
-More calcium in the urine, which raises the risk of kidney stone formation.
+Another consequence of low potassium intake is more calcium in the urine, which raises the risk of kidney stone formation.

 Potassium is also crucial for bone health.
-Again, lower intakes can mean a higher risk of osteoporosis.
+Again, lower intakes can create a higher risk of osteoporosis.

 Anyways, there’s no downside to getting enough dietary potassium and magnesium—and there’s plenty of upside.
 Let’s see which foods unlock that upside for you.